How to Nurture Healthy Gut Bacteria For Good

 Starve the bad – Avoid sugar, alcohol, caffeine, refined and processed foods as these can feed unhealthy organisms.

 Probiotic-rich foods – As well as providing food for the good guys and starving the bad, it’s also useful to consume foods, which naturally contain high levels of probiotic organisms.
-Many people think of live yoghurt when it comes to upping your intake of good bacteria, however there is a range of foods, which are far superior to live yoghurt when it comes to supporting your gut microflora.
+Many people think of live yoghurt when it comes to upping your intake of good bacteria, however there is a range of food, which can be far superior to live yoghurt when it comes to supporting your gut microflora.
 Fermented foods such as kefir, kimchi, tempeh, natto, lassi, sauerkraut and kombucha naturally contain high levels of a variety of beneficial bacteria and are a great addition to your daily diet.

 Probiotic supplement – A daily probiotic supplement is now considered to be as important for your health as a daily multivitamin & mineral.
 Choose a probiotic supplement that contains scientifically proven strains to ensure it will be effective.
 It is also important that your probiotic can demonstrate that it can survive the stomach acid and reach the intestines intact, otherwise it will be ineffective.

 Minimise exposure to environmental & lifestyle factors - Friendly bacteria are highly vulnerable to damage by lifestyle and environmental lfactors.
-Chlorinated and fluoridated water, antibacterial soaps, agricultural chemicals and pesticides, pollution, stress, noise and food additives can all interfere with a healthy gut microflora, so it’s worth assessing your exposure to these factors and taking steps to minimise where possible.
+Chlorinated and fluoridated water, antibacterial soaps, agricultural chemicals and pesticides, pollution, stress, noise & food additives can all interfere with a healthy gut microflora, so it’s worth assessing your exposure to these factors and taking steps to minimise where possible.
 Incorporate regular relaxation into your lifestyle to reduce stress and support beneficial bacteria.
 Yoga and mindfulness are ancient techniques that have a long history of use for reducing stress and supporting overall wellbeing.

 This website and its content is copyright of Nutri Advanced ©.
 All rights reserved.
 See our terms & conditions for more detail.